Transportation in Spain

 Walking or cycling in the cities

-Unless you plan to dodge traffic –there aren’t bicycle lanes in Madrid –cycling in the city can be quite dangerous.
+There are no bicycle lanes in Madrid –cycling in the city can be quite challenging.
 Madrid isn’t a flat city so riding a bike is not really practical, hence no need for the bike lanes.
 But if you want to cycle in Madrid, head to one of the parks.
+There are several bike tours in Madrid that make for excellent ways to see and experience the city.

 Riding a bike in Barcelona is one of the cheapest ways to explore the city.
 There are bike renting companies which also organize biking tours of the city.
-Fat Tire provides English tours in several cities around the world, including Barcelona.
 The expert guides keep visitors informed, entertained, and safe from surrounding traffic.
 The Barcelona tour hits even more city highlights, including Parc de la Ciutadella and the beach; frequent stops allow time for pictures, exploration, food, and stretching.

 In Barcelona, the special Bus Turistic line links all the tourist sites you can possibly visit.
 There are three possibly routes and tickets can be purchased for two days (€20) or three days (about €30).